By using this site, you agree to the Privacy Policy and Terms of Use.

 Workforce and Resource Constraints Require Bold Investment

-A critical finding from Tanzania’s 2020 National Oral Health Survey revealed significant workforce shortages and financing gaps that undermine service delivery.
+The Tanzania National Oral Health Strategic Plan V (2026–2031) identifies significant workforce shortages and financing gaps as revealed by Tanzania’s 2020 National Oral Health Survey.
 The strategic plan identifies enhancement of human resources for oral health as a core priority, recognizing that insufficient numbers of trained dentists, dental therapists, and hygienists represent a major bottleneck to expanding care.

-The plan also emphasizes improving the availability of commodities and equipment—two areas where Tanzania has historically faced supply chain challenges.
-By embedding resource mobilization and routine monitoring mechanisms into the five-year implementation framework, the Ministry aims to create sustainable pathways for procurement and maintenance of essential dental equipment across both urban and rural settings.
+According to the plan, improving the availability of commodities and equipment represents a key priority area where Tanzania has historically faced supply chain challenges.
+The Ministry aims to create sustainable pathways for procurement and maintenance of essential dental equipment across both urban and rural settings through embedded resource mobilization and routine monitoring mechanisms in the five-year implementation framework.

 The strategy is informed by evidence from the 2020 National Oral Health Survey, which highlights high prevalence of dental caries, periodontal diseases, dental fluorosis, and malocclusion among both children and adults, alongside significant gaps in service coverage, workforce availability, and financing.